 You will never be completely at home again because part of your heart always will be elsewhere.
 That is the price you pay for the richness of loving and knowing people in more than one place. – Miriam Adeney

-Although I haven’t experienced this before, and the reason is that I haven’t moved back home or to another country yet, I’ve heard friends saying how “homesick” they feel after living abroad.
+This is one of my favourite feeling homesick quotes.
+Although I haven’t moved back home or to another country yet, I’ve heard friends saying how “homesick” they feel after living abroad and going back home.

 If you had a fantastic time abroad – you made good friends, felt welcomed by the locals, loved the food, etc. – it’s likely that when you go back to your hometown, you feel like a part of you is missing.